Estate Planning Attorney NYC

 By participating in one of our membership programs you will keep your plan up to date year in and year out as well as have access to us for guidance on ANY legal or financial matter.
 One day you will need a lawyer.
 I don’t know why and I don’t know when, but when you do, you will be grateful you can call on us and we’ll be here to advise you or get you out of a jam.

 Estate Plans do more than distribute your assets after you are gone.
 A properly designed estate plan will protect you during your life.
-It covers healthcare decision, management of your assets, guardianship of your minor children, and much more.
+It covers healthcare decisions, management of your assets, guardianship of your minor children, and much more.

 We provide personalized estate planning to each and every family we work with.
 Our approach is educational and proactive – we first determine each client’s individual needs, desires, and values, and then tailor their plan to best fulfill their dreams.

--We represent families and individuals throughout all stages of life:
+We represent families and individuals throughout all stages of life:

--Two parent families or single parents wishing to provide for and protect their children and themselves.
+- Two parent families or single parents wishing to provide for and protect their children and themselves.

--Unmarried couples who are either solidifying their relationship through proper planning or dissolving their relationship with the assistance of caring counsel.
+- Unmarried couples who are either solidifying their relationship through proper planning or dissolving their relationship with the assistance of caring counsel.

--Blended families negotiating the challenges of creating new relationships with varying expectations.
+- Blended families negotiating the challenges of creating new relationships with varying expectations.

--Single parents looking to makes sure that if something were to happen to them that their children are cared for by the people they choose and in the way they want.
+- Single parents looking to makes sure that if something were to happen to them that their children are cared for by the people they choose and in the way they want.

--High net worth families seeking strategies for minimizing estate and income taxes.
+- High net worth families seeking strategies for minimizing estate and income taxes.

--Family business owners seeking ways to protect and expand their companies and considering how and when to transition to the next generation of ownership.
+- Family business owners seeking ways to protect and expand their companies and considering how and when to transition to the next generation of ownership.

--Estate executors and beneficiaries navigating the court process of probate administration.
+- Estate executors and beneficiaries navigating the court process of probate administration.

--Family members or trustees carrying out the legacy left behind by a trust administration.
+- Family members or trustees carrying out the legacy left behind by a trust administration.

--With each of our estate plans, we include a no-charge next year review to ensure that the plan put in place was followed and met the actual needs of the client.
+- With each of our estate plans, we include a no-charge next year review to ensure that the plan put in place was followed and met the actual needs of the client.
 As our clients’ lives change, so does their estate plan and an annual review ensures that all our clients’ assets are held properly for maximum protection.

--We have annual membership programs for clients that desire even more service.
+- We have annual membership programs for clients that desire even more service.
 Whether you participate in one of our membership programs or not, we keep all of our clients updated about changes in the law and issues that might affect their lives.

 In addition, we perform reviews of existing plans that may be out of date and handle all aspects of administration after the death of a loved one.